-Our good friend and business partner, Ben Glass, has some really great advice for attorneys right now: call your clients!
+Our good friend, Ben Glass, has some really great advice for attorneys right now: call your clients!
 Just check in.
 See how they’re doing.
 Offer resources or help if you can.
 But even just checking in is huge.
 You have a unique relationship with your clients; you’re there for them in some of their darkest moments—and some of the happiest.
 Not many occupations allow for the kind of personal relationship that clients can form with their attorneys.
 Calling to check in is a kind gesture that not everyone can do easily, so make the most of your unique relationship.

 #2 - Help Your List of Clients That Know You